 After having passed Tammisaari, you´ll reach Dagmar Park, situated roughly 12 kilometers from the city center.
 The Tzarina of Russia, Dagmar (end of the 19th century), enjoyed the Källviken spring and the surrounding marine environment of Tammisaari.
 Visitors can enjoy marvellous views of the seascape from the rock formations around the spring, where a memorial stone commemorating Tzar Alexander III and his fiancée Princess Dagmar of Denmark stands.
 Naturally, enjoying the soothing sound of the burbling spring is part of the experience.

 Further south, the road continues to Skogby village.
 The village is known for an old sawmill and its workers´ houses, some of which date from the 19th century.
-There are several other old buildings, such as the village shop and the health care center.
+There are several other old buildings, such as a village shop and a health care center.
 We recommend stopping at Villa Kosthåll for lunch or a cup of coffee.

 On the northern side of the main road (Valtatie 25)- if you can afford a few detours – you´ll stumble upon lots of interesting war history.
 For example, the bunker Irma is totally renovated and open for visitors during the summer weekends, or upon agreement during the off season.
 The Harparskog defence line runs close to the bunker and the Front Museum, and is a sight for sore eyes.
 It was constructed between 1940 and 1941 and functioned as the border of the Soviet naval base on the Hanko peninsula.
 The Mannerheim Stone is definitely worth a visit, too.
 The stone commemorates the spot where Marshall Carl Gustaf Mannerheim officially, on December 14th 1941, received the salute from the regiment that had defended Hanko.